wneessen/iocrypter/scs/README.md

 SPDX-License-Identifier: MIT
 -->

-# scs_codec
+# scs
 ## SCS Codec Interface for session encryption and authentication using iocrypter

 ## Overview

-The `scs_codec` package provides an implementation of the Codec interface for [Alex Edwards' SCS: HTTP Session Management](https://github.com/alexedwards/scs).
+The `scs` package provides an implementation of the Codec interface for [Alex Edwards' SCS: HTTP Session Management](https://github.com/alexedwards/scs).
 It enables the use of [iocrypter](https://github.com/wneessen/iocrypter) to encrypt and authenticate session data before storing them in any supported SCS session storage.